e-Spirit/fsxa-pwa/README.md

 Every attribute in our payload is accessible via `this.payload`

-The result looks like this:
+The result should look like this:
 ![Displayed Headline](./assets/documentation/WritingComponents/DisplayedHeadline.png)

 Next we want to continue to implement our payload interface.